And as if a pandemic wasn't enough?

 Leave me a comment.
 I'd love your thoughts.

-If you want a community of artists who will listen to your dreams and ideas, I'd like to invite you to What's Your Big Idea?
-It's a free Grove Lab webinar this Thursday at Noon, PST.
-Our Grove team will be there to listen to your Big Idea and help you take the next steps achieving it.
-You can register and get more info here.
+If you want a community of artists who will listen to your dreams and ideas, I'd like to invite you to watch What's Your Big Idea?
+It's a free Grove Lab webinar replay for FREE.
+Watch artists share their Big Idea's and watch them take their next steps in achieving them.
+Watch Here.